eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### WorkloadControlLoop executes create command
-`swdd~agent-workload-control-loop-executes-create~2`
+`swdd~agent-workload-control-loop-executes-create~3`

 Status: approved

-When the WorkloadControlLoop receives an create command, the WorkloadControlLoop shall:
+When the WorkloadControlLoop receives a create command, the WorkloadControlLoop shall:
 * send a `Pending(Starting)` with additional information "Triggered at runtime." workload state for that workload
 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
 * upon successful creation of the workload:
     * store the Id and reference to the state checker for the created workload inside the WorkloadControlLoop
 * upon failed creation of the workload:
-    * send a `Pending(StartingFailed)` workload state for that workload
+    * send a `Pending(Starting)` workload state with additional information about the current retry counter state, appended by the cause of failure for that workload

 Comment:
-For details on the runtime connector specific actions, e.g., create, see the specific runtime connector workflows.
+For details on the runtime connector specific actions, e.g. create, see the specific runtime connector workflows.

 Rationale:
 The WorkloadControlLoop allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.